 All together, it comes to ~ $ 2,150 per person.
 The price for flight & hotel also depends on how far you book in advance and where your hotel is.

 The Explorer Pass is a great option to visit a specific number of attractions that you can choose from a list.
 You can choose between visiting 3, 4, 5, 7 or 10 attractions from the list of over 60.
-You do also not need to decide which attractions you want to visit before your trip and can choose at your leisure once you are in New York City.
+Another thing that makes the pass really worth it is the fact that you do not need to commit to visiting certain attractions before you head to NYC, as you can choose these once you are there.
+All of this together makes the explorer pass the pass with the best value for money in our opinion.